danielEbanks/sci-trust-replication/README.md

 The replication repository contains:

-* **`reordered_r_script_reordered.R`** – the fully ordered R script that prepares the data, computes treatment effects and latent effects, generates all figures (Figures 3a–7d), performs robustness checks, and saves results as PDF plots and LaTeX tables.
+* **`figs.R`** – the fully ordered R script that prepares the data, computes treatment effects and latent effects, generates all figures (Figures 3a–7d), performs robustness checks, and saves results as PDF plots and LaTeX tables.
 The original code has been reorganised so that figures appear in the order they are referenced in the paper.
 * **`Data/`** – a directory expected to hold the three `.sav` data files.
 This directory must be created manually and populated with the survey data.
 * **`Plots/`** – a directory where the script writes PDF figures.
 Each figure corresponds to a panel in the manuscript (e.g., `study1.levels.soils.pdf`, `biden.study1_treatment_effects_soils.pdf`, etc.).
 If the directory does not exist, R will create it when running the script.
 * **`Tables/`** – (optional) the script writes LaTeX table files (via `xtable`) into this directory.
 These can be included in the manuscript with `\input{}` commands.